Arnold Bennett: Early years

 Arnold Bennett was born on 27 May 1867 in Hanley, Staffordshire, now part of Stoke-on-Trent but then a separate town.
-He was the eldest child of the three sons and three daughters (Note: Three other children died in infancy.) of Enoch Bennett (1843–1902) and his wife Sarah Ann, née Longson (1840–1914).
-Enoch Bennett's early career had been one of mixed fortunes: after an unsuccessful attempt to run a business making and selling pottery, he set up as a draper and pawnbroker in 1866.
+He was the eldest child of the three sons and three daughters (Note: Three other children died in infancy.) of Enoch Bennett and his wife Sarah Ann (née Longson).
+Enoch's early career had been one of mixed fortunes: after an unsuccessful attempt to run a business making and selling pottery, he set up as a draper and pawnbroker in 1866.
 Four years later, Enoch's father died, leaving him some money with which he articled himself to a local law firm; in 1876, he qualified as a solicitor.
 The Bennetts were staunch Wesleyans, musical, cultured and sociable.
 Enoch Bennett had an authoritarian side, but it was a happy household, although a mobile one: as Enoch's success as a solicitor increased, the family moved, within the space of five years in the late 1870s and early 1880s, to four different houses in Hanley and the neighbouring Burslem.

 From 1877 to 1882, Bennett's schooling was at the Wedgwood Institute, Burslem, followed by a year at a grammar school in Newcastle-under-Lyme.
 He was good at Latin and better at French; he had an inspirational headmaster who gave him a love for French literature and the French language that lasted all his life.
 He did well academically and passed Cambridge University examinations that could have led to an Oxbridge education, but his father had other plans.
 In 1883, aged 16, Bennett left school and began work – unpaid – in his father's office.
 He divided his time between uncongenial jobs, such as rent collecting, during the day, and studying for examinations in the evening.
 He began writing in a modest way, contributing light pieces to the local newspaper.
 He became adept in Pitman's shorthand, a skill much sought after in commercial offices, and on the strength of that he secured a post as a clerk at a firm of solicitors in Lincoln's Inn Fields, London.
 In March 1889, aged 21, he left for London and never returned to live in his native county.